Rapid Insights: ‘Revival’ Unlocks Why Comic Book Horror Is the Genre Blend to Watch

 Past Rapid Insights: Miss one?
 Check out previous issues here

-Here’s what you need to know about A Very Royal Scandal:
+Here’s what you need to know about Ransom Canyon:

 ≤79 Disappointing 80-89 Challenging 90-109 Average 110-119 Promising 120+ Outstanding

-What type of viewing experience will audiences be tuning in for?
+What type of emotional experience are audiences looking for?

 Introducing Genre DNA™